JacobBersheba89/New_website/README.md

 <h1>☝️<span style="color:#dd9e15"> Personal Website 🦘👨‍🚀</span></h1>

 **WHAT´S IT ABOUT?:** <br>
-a little about me, my data analysis, my hobbies - there will be other things besides IT that I like to do, some contact, and I'm planning other things... for example, connecting to a home monitoring station, etc. But that's more music of the future :) so, go on!! :-)
+a little about me, my data analysis, my hobbies - there will be other things besides IT that I like to do, some contact (not ready yet), and I'm planning other things... for example, connecting to a home monitoring station, etc. But that's more music of the future :) so, go on!! :-)

 ## Goals